 2. EDITORIAL PROCESS

 REC: Interventional Cardiology follows a double-blind peer review, meaning that both reviewers and authors are anonymous throughout the process.
 Internal procedures guarantee that this standard is applied to all articles authored by members of the editorial team.
 Unsolicited original contributions undergo peer review by experts designated by the Editors before their acceptance.
 Submission of an article to REC: Interventional Cardiology implies that the work is original and has not been previously published nor is it under consideration for publication in another journal.
-Editorials, review articles, clinical trials review, and debates must be solicited by the Editor.
+Editorials, and debates must be solicited by the Editor.
 The priority of these manuscripts will be assessed mainly by the editorial team, which will submit manuscripts to external review if deemed appropriate.

 Authors seeking to publish in REC: Interventional Cardiology should submit their manuscripts through the online manuscript management system (www.editorialmanager.com/recintvcardiol/).